 Under the current system, employees only get to have ownership if they can come up with enough cash within 90 days of leaving.
 Employees often run into this as a surprise and need to come up with a substantial amount of money in the middle of a job change.
 To make it all worse, there’s a good chance the shares will be worthless in the future.
 I know of one instance where an employee ended up spending all of their savings to exercise their options right after leaving and the company ended up going through bankruptcy, leaving the former employee with no cash and a bunch of worthless paper.

-We’re changing the option exercise window from 90 days to ten years2 for employee options.
-This is for everyone at Amplitude- regardless of how long they’ve been at the company.
+We’re changing the option exercise window from 90 days to ten years for employee options.2 (We’ve actually removed any restriction on exercising post-termination and simply left in the options default exercise timeline of 10 years which applies from the start date of the grant.)
+This is for everyone at Amplitude—regardless of how long they’ve been at the company.
 I feel very strongly that once you’ve vested options they’re yours without conditions on employment.
 The 90 day window is an artifact of IRS tax treatments and is unfair to employees.
 This also allows the company to get far enough along towards liquidity so the employee knows more about whether it’s worth it to exercise in addition to not forcing them to come up with a lot of cash on short notice.
-Not only is this the right thing to do for employees- more startups should seriously consider it as a way to attract more talent.
+Not only is this the right thing to do for employees—more startups should seriously consider it as a way to attract more talent.

 Explaining What Equity Means